robertsonics/Octaphon/README.md

 https://robertsonics.com/2022/02/10/multi-channel-audio-for-the-rasperry-pi-part-2-the-octaphon-project/

-This HAT uses the RPi I2S and I2C ports on the RPi GPIO header to provide 8 channels of output (as well as 2 channels of input, not currently used by this software.)
-Because I do not curr- ently have official linux Alsa ASoC drivers for this HAT, the Octaphon software contains some dedicated code in the Mixer module to utilize 8 channels of output.
+This HAT uses the RPi I2S and I2C ports on the RPi GPIO header to provide 8 channels of output (as well as 2 channels of input, not yet used by this software.)
+Because I don't currently have official linux Alsa ASoC drivers for this HAT, the Octaphon software contains some dedicated code in the Mixer module to utilize 8 channels of output.
 Using a custom device tree overlay file, the HAT presents to linux as a stereo board, and the mixer module uses standard Alsa API functions to manage and play audio.
 But the HAT drives the I2S clocks at 4X the audio